 You’ve bought a vintage bandana and you love it- congratulations!
 A little TLC is all you need to keep it looking good.
-All the bandanas listed on Retromonde Vintage have been (depending on their age & condition) either carefully machine or washed by hand, line dried or tumbled dry and ironed so they look their best.
+All the bandanas listed on Retromonde Vintage have been (depending on their age & condition) either carefully machine or washed by hand, line or machine dried and ironed so they look their best.

 If the bandana is newer vintage (80s-90s) and in sturdy condition there’s no reason not to machine wash & dry.
 Washing by hand and hanging to dry is gentler on the actual fabric fibers because of less agitation and will prolong it best.
 The more you machine wash & dry it, the thinner the fabric becomes until you can actually see thru it!

 Bleach is a no-no unless you’re using it as a functional handkerchief.
 But remember that bleach is caustic and will wear the fabric out faster and may fade the colors.

 If it’s a ‘new’ vintage bandana (either NOS or never-been-laundered) beware of the color running.
 The color red is notorious for this but blue and other colors will bleed too.
 That’s why bandanas usually say ‘color fast, wash fast’ or some variation of the phrase.
 Don’t count on that being 100% true.
 Don’t wash a new bandana with whites or light colors for a few wash cycles.
 You can set the color using some vinegar in the rinse water but this isn’t reliable.

 If you place your old bandana in the water and the water turns red, blue or whatever, you have to act FAST!
 You may or may not be screwed at this point… vintage can be a cruel mistress.
 Here's what I've learned (the hard way of course) that could help you prevent disaster when washing bandanas, scarves or other vintage textiles.